makrai/notes/futrell-2501-linguists-stopped-worrying.md

       not mean that you can learn much about one from studying the other
 * LMs have access to so much more data, that whatever they are doing is irrelevant for humans (Chomsky+ 2023; Fox and Katzir, 2024; Bolhuis+ 2024)
-  * Some have denied that language models could learn the putatively key properties of human language (Lan+ 2024; Fox and Katzir, 2024)
+  * Some have denied that LMs could learn the putatively key properties of human language (Lan+ 2024; Fox and Katzir, 2024)
   * neural network sequence models could learn to approximate anything ~> the fact that they seem to learn language is uninformative